laiba-09/laiba-09/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-**Name**
+**Name**\
-Laiba Zainab
+Laiba Zainab\
-**University**
+**University**\
-The University of the Punjab
+The University of the Punjab\
-**Department**
+**Department**\
-Data Science
+Data Science\
-**Introduction**
+**Introduction**\
 *I am a Master’s student in Data Science at the University of the Punjab with a strong foundation in computer science and hands-on experience in machine learning, data analytics, and software development.
 Over the past few years, I have worked as a Data Analytics Intern, freelance Graphic Designer, and Frontend Developer, gaining practical exposure to both research and industry projects.
-Skilled in Python, ML frameworks, Flask, and data visualization, I have developed AI-powered applications such as a Loan Approval Prediction System and sales forecasting models.
-Recognized for being hardworking, detail-oriented, and quick to learn*
+Skilled in Python, ML frameworks, Flask, and data visualization, I have developed AI-powered applications such as a Loan Approval Prediction System and sales forecasting models.*\
-**Goals**
+**Goals**\
- I am passionate about applying data-driven approaches to solve real-world problems in AI, and research-driven domains.
+ I am passionate about applying data-driven approaches to solve real-world problems in AI, and research-driven domains.\